jairocgr/datashot/README.md

       // Dont bring deleted users
       'user' => 'deleted IS FALSE',

-      // Bring the last 1000 log entries only 'user_log' => 'true ORDER BY logid LIMIT 1000',
+      // Bring the last 1000 log entries
+      'user_log' => 'true ORDER BY logid LIMIT 1000',

       // You can also use closures to build and return the where clause
-      // to bring sales made in the last two months only 'sales' => function ($pdo, $conf) {
+      // to bring sales made in the last two months 'sales' => function ($pdo, $conf) {
         # $pdo ⟶ connection to the target database in case you want to
         # make queries before assemble the WHERE